Dandruff Treatment and Remedies

 How common is it?

-According to the British Association of Dermatologists, seborrhoeic dermatitis affects around four percent of the population and can start at any time after puberty.
-It’s also thought to affect slightly more men than women, and is more common during winter than in the summer.
+According to the British Association of Dermatologists, seborrhoeic dermatitis affects between 3 - 5 per cent of the population and is more common in young adults than in older people (iv).
+It’s also thought to affect slightly more men than women (v), and is often reported as being more common during winter than in the summer. .

-Experts think it’s caused by an overgrowth of a yeast that lives normally in the skin, or an over-reaction to the yeast by the immune system.
+Experts think it’s caused by an overgrowth of a yeast that lives normally in the skin, or an over-reaction to the yeast by the immune system (vi).
 This harmless yeast is called Malassezia, and nobody really knows why it causes a problem in some people.
-However, experts believe things like tiredness and stress can trigger seborrhoeic dermatitis flare-ups in those who are affected.
+However, experts believe things like tiredness and stress can trigger seborrhoeic dermatitis flare-ups in those who are affected (v).

 How can you treat it?

-There are treatments that can help you manage seborrhoeic dermatitis, but there’s currently no cure.
+There are treatments that can help you manage seborrhoeic dermatitis and keep it under control, but there’s currently no cure (iv).
 This means if you treat your skin then stop using the treatment, the problem is likely to come back, and you’ll have to treat it again.

-If you have seborrhoeic dermatitis of the scalp, the most common treatment is an anti-yeast (or antifungal) shampoo that contains ketoconazole.
-You should normally use this shampoo two or three times a week, leaving it on for about five minutes before rinsing (or follow the instructions on the label).
+If you have seborrhoeic dermatitis of the scalp, a common treatment is an anti-yeast (or antifungal) shampoo that contains ketoconazole.
+You should normally use this shampoo two or three times a week, leaving it on for five to 10 minutes before rinsing (or follow the instructions on the label).

-Other anti-dandruff shampoos can be used too, including those that contain zinc pyrithione or coal tar, if your scalp condition is mild.
+Other anti-dandruff shampoos can be used too, including those that contain zinc pyrithione, salicylic acid, coal tar or selenium sulphide.
 Your doctor may also prescribe a scalp lotion that contains steroid medication, or a course of antifungal tablets if your skin isn’t clearing up with other treatments.
 In severe cases, phototherapy using ultraviolet B light may be recommended.

 Seborrhoeic dermatitis that affects parts of your skin other than your scalp is usually treated with an antifungal cream, with a steroid or other type of cream prescribed if necessary.